Unthrottled/ultra-marathon/content/thestrugglebus/biggestfear.md

 satisfy my need for purpose.

 Another thing that I also wanted to keep more to myself, was my head-space.
-Having a clear mindset where I can be present and not constantly needing to be stimulated, is something I deserve.
+Having a clear mindset where I can be present and not having the constant need to be stimulated, is something I deserve.
 However, I live in a world where everything is buying for my attention.
 One of the first things that I dropped like a hot potato, was paying attention to things that are out of my control.
 Why do I need to know about the news or what people are doing around me, if there is not anything I can do about it?
 The only thing that I can control, in that respect, is my attention to it.
 Sure this may be a close-minded approach to life, but I have found the things that a _really_ important find another way to reveal themselves outside of media.

 # When Will I Stop Caring?

 I am quite aware that all of my eggs are currently placed in a select few baskets.
 Each of these proverbial baskets combine to give me a sense of value, purpose, and meaning.
-What bothers me the most is the lack of diversity in my " purpose portfolio".
+What bothers me the most is the lack of diversity in my "purpose portfolio".

 There is this ever lingering feeling of "when will I stop caring about this so much?".
 Over the course of my life, I have never really been able to stick to one thing for a long period of time.
-The most recent example of losing interest is my relationship with video games.
+The most recent example of losing interest
+is: my relationship with video games.
 All throughout my school life, before higher education, I have always had video games.
 That was the only thing that could fill in the hours of the day.
 Anything else seemed auxiliary.
 However, once I reached college, my interest in video games start to fade.

 Picking up the controller felt like it was losing its meaning as a fulfilling pastime.
 Once I entered junior year of university, almost all interest was lost in playing video games.
-Playing video games became a hollow task, like I was just playing for the sake of doing it.
+Playing video games became an empty task, like I was just playing for the sake of doing it.
 How could something that I spent so much time on over the years, not be interesting anymore?